Don-Gp/nlp-pidgin-code-switching-full/data/README.md

-# Data Directory
+# Data

-This directory contains the corpus data and related files for the Nigerian Pidgin-English Code-Switching Detection project.
+The `data/` directory contains all text files for training, testing, and evaluation.

 ## Directory Structure
 data/